We assign a mentor—a colleague who has more experience—to every new team member (mentee). Some of the mentor's responsibilities are:

-Help with onboarding - New colleague will have a lot of questions about team processes, tools and non-programming related stuff.
-Mentor is the first person who should help him and lead him to right direction.
+Help with onboarding—a new colleague will have a lot of questions about team processes, tools and stuff not related to programming.
+The mentor is the first person who should help them and lead them in the right direction.

-Project participation - Mentor should be involved in projects that the mentee gets.
-He should know the story behind the project and have overview on every project phase.
-This is important so he can help the mentee with the architecture, planning and tasks.
-Mentor should feel responsible for colleague's projects.
+Project participation—the mentor should be involved in the projects the mentee is working on.
+The mentor should know the story behind the project and have an overview of every project phase.
+This is important as it enables them to help the mentee with the architecture, planning, and tasks.
+The mentor should feel responsible for their colleague's projects.

-Task specification - If mentor gives tasks to the colleague, he should take some time in start to define the tasks well.
-Every task should be explained and it should be clear what needs to be done.
+Task specification—if the mentor gives tasks to the new colleague, first they should take enough time to define the tasks well.
+Every task should be explained, and it should be clear to the mentee what needs to be done.

-Pull requests - The mentee should send a pull request for every new feature and assign the mentor to review it.
-Pull requests should be short and for only one feature.
+Pull requests—the mentee should send a pull request for every new feature and assign the mentor to review it.
+Pull requests should be short and include only one feature.
 Multiple features should not be mixed in one pull request.
-Mentor should take some time for every pull request that he gets and give advices how the code can be better.
-Mentor should not write the code instead of colleague but only show him how to write quality stuff.
-For every advice there should be explanation and some info why it is better that way.
+The mentor should take some time to review every pull request that they receive and give advice on how to make the code better.
+The mentor should not write the code instead of the colleague, but only show them how to write quality stuff.
+Each advice should include an explanation and some info on how it improves the code.

-Give feedback - From time to time, mentor should give feedback to the mentee about his progress.
-He should tell him the things he does well and where he can do better.
+Give feedback—from time to time, the mentor should give feedback to the mentee on their progress.
+The mentor should tell them what they do well and what can be improved.
 Feedback is very important for every team member.

-Report to team leader and management - Mentor should report a colleague's progress to management periodically.
-He is the person who should know best how colleague gets along and he should communicate that to team leader and management.
+Report to team leader and management—the mentor should periodically report on the colleague's progress to the management.
+The mentor should know best how their new colleague is getting along and they should communicate that to the team leader and management.